A complexity chasm for solving univariate sparse polynomial equations over $p$-adic fields: Introduction

-We also note that detecting roots in $\Q_p$ for $n$-variate $(n+1)$-nomials is known to be doable in $\np$ \cite{airr}.
-However, speeding this up to polynomial-time, even for $n\!=\!2$ and fixed $p$, hinges upon detecting roots in $(\Z/\langle p^k\rangle)^2$ for bivariate trinomials of degree $d$ in time $(k+\log d)^{O(1)}$.
-The latter problem remains open, but some progress has been made in author Zhu's Ph.D.\ thesis.
-On a related note, even counting points on trinomial curves over the prime fields $\F_p$ in time $\log^{O(1)}(pd)$ remains a challenging open question.
+Deciding the existence of roots over $\Q_p$ for univariate polynomials with an {\em arbitrary} number of monomial terms is already $\np$-hard with respect to randomized ($\zpp$, a.k.a.
+Las Vegas) reductions \cite{airr}.
+On the other hand, detecting roots over $\Q_p$ for $n$-variate $(n+1)$-nomials is known to be doable in $\np$ \cite{airr}.
+Speeding this up to polynomial-time, even for $n\!=\!2$ and fixed $p$, hinges upon detecting roots in $(\Z/(p^k))^2$ for bivariate trinomials of degree $d$ in time $(k+\log d)^{O(1)}$.
+The latter problem remains open, but some progress has been made in author Zhu's Ph.D.\ thesis \cite{zhuthesis}.